MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 <img src="https://i.imgur.com/kUye1iH.png" width="25%" />

 Written in rhyming couplets, imaginative Jack wants to design his own house.
 He includes some fantastic ideas from an aquarium room to a robot room, a flying room, and even a race track.
 This is a wonderful foundation for a descriptive writing project.
-(Lexile 550L)
+(Lexile 550L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/If-I-Built-House-Chris-Van-Dusen/9781984814845?ref=grid-view&qid=1673968527570&sr=1-4" rel="nofollow"> Buy on BookDepository</a>